disguise-one/grafana-liveupdate/README.md

 ![Dashboard Example](img/dashboard-example.png)

-## User Instructions
+## User Instructions (Windows)

 1. Go to the [Releases page](https://github.com/disguise/grafana-liveupdate/releases) of this repository.
 2. Download the `disguiseone-liveupdate-datasource-vX.X.X.zip` file from the latest release.
 3. Unzip the package.
-4. Open a terminal in the unzipped directory.
-5. Run the following command:

-    ```bash
-    docker compose up
-    ```
+4. Double-click the `start-grafana.bat` file.
+This will start the advertiser service and the Docker containers.
-6. Open your web browser and navigate to `http://localhost:3030`.
+5. Open your web browser and navigate to `http://localhost:3030`.

-You should see the live dashboard with the real-time data.
+You should see the live dashboard with the real-time data, and the plugin should be discoverable in Disguise Designer.

 ## Configuration